creatorstudioshq/wine-club-saas-current/README.md

 ---

 **Note**: This is a SaaS platform designed for multiple wine clubs.
-King Frosch Wine Club is the initial client for testing and validation.
+King Frosch Wine Club (Wine Club #1) is the initial client for testing and validation.